RSachinShetty/scenario-examples/Storage-10%/pv-pvc-pod/step1/q.md

 * Deploy a pod named `my-pod-cka` using the `nginx` container image.
 * Mount the PVC, `my-pvc-cka`, to the pod at the path `/var/www/html`.
 Ensure that the PV, PVC, and pod are successfully created, and the pod is in a Running state.

+Note: Binding and Pod might take time to come up, please have patience